DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The log history is deprecated.
   It is voided in 16.07 and will be removed in release 16.11.

+* The ethdev library file will be renamed from libethdev.* to librte_ethdev.* in release 16.11 in order to have a more consistent namespace.

 * The ethdev hotplug API is going to be moved to EAL with a notification mechanism added to crypto and ethdev libraries so that hotplug is now available to both of them.
 This API will be stripped of the device arguments